jaschadub/AAEQ/docs/CROSS_PLATFORM_MEDIA_DETECTION.md

 ## Overview

-This document describes the current state and future plans for cross-platform "Now Playing" detection in AAEQ.
-Currently, media detection is Linux-only via MPRIS.
-This document outlines the strategy for implementing Windows and macOS support.
+This document describes AAEQ's cross-platform "Now Playing" detection system.
+Media detection is **fully implemented** across all platforms using native platform APIs for maximum compatibility and reliability.

 ## Current Implementation